ansible/galaxy_ng/docs/config/collection_signing.md

 ## Syncing Signatures

-When syncing from remote servers, if the signature is server Galaxy will also sync all the existing signatures.
+When syncing from remote servers, if the signature is served by the remote then Galaxy will also sync all the existing signatures.

 Signatures are additive, so each collection can hold multiple signatures.